 I assume you meant like when you were 32 at that time of your life, would you always ask the permission of the parent before you would take a girl out?

-Well, I mean, I I'm saying that in their statements uh that they made these two young girls said their mothers actually encouraged them to uh be friends with.
+Well, I mean, I'm saying that in their statements that they made, these two young girls said their mothers actually encouraged them to be friends with me.

-All right, as we continue, Judge Roy Moore responding to the Washington Post and the headline, Woman says Roy Moore initiated sexual encounter when she was fourteen and he was thirty-two.
+All right, as we continue, Judge Roy Moore responding to the Washington Post and the headline, woman says Roy Moore initiated sexual encounter when she was 14 and he was 32.

 I guess the most important part of this is you have pretty much been convicted in the court of public opinion.

-I mean, I'm looking at there are Republican senators, you know, like John McCain is out there and and he's very vocal and and he's been out there saying that uh from his position that whether you're he said the allegations against Roy Moore are deeply disturbing and disqualifying, he should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.
+I mean, I'm looking at their Republican senators, you know, like John McCain is out there and he's very vocal and he's been out there saying that from his position that whether you're he said the allegations against Roy Moore are deeply disturbing and disqualifying, he should immediately step aside and allow the people of Alabama to elect a candidate they can be proud of.

 And Mitt Romney said you're innocent until proven guilty is only for criminal convictions, not elections, he goes on to say, and seemingly suggesting just because of the allegation you should step aside.